USA

 Electrolyte type

-— Lead acid.
-The most popular type today.
-In a broad sense, all modern car batteries are lead-acid, because. their design is based on a combination of electrodes made of lead compounds and an electrolyte, the role of which is played by sulfuric acid diluted with water.
-However, in this case, we mean the classic type of batteries that use a conventional liquid electrolyte.
-Their widespread use is due to their simple design and low cost, combined with good capacity and inrush currents characteristic of all lead-acid batteries (see below), as well as resistance to low temperatures (compared to other types of batteries).
+— SLA (lead-acid).
+In a broad sense, the vast majority of modern car batteries are lead-acid, since their design is based on a combination of electrodes made of lead compounds and an electrolyte, the role of which is played by sulfuric acid diluted with water.
+Specifically, in this case, we mean the classic type of batteries that use a regular liquid electrolyte.
+Their widespread use is due to the simplicity of the design and low cost in combination with good capacity and starting current indicators (see below), as well as resistance to low temperatures (compared to other types of batteries).

-— Gel.
-A type of lead-acid battery in which the electrolyte is not liquid, but condensed to a gel state.
-This design provides a number of advantages compared to the classic version (see above): more charge-discharge cycles (which means longer service life); minimum leakage of electrolyte and associated gases; no need for maintenance (see "Maintenance"); resistance to deep discharges and temperature fluctuations, etc. On the other hand, such batteries cost significantly more.
+— GEL (gel).
+One of the subtypes of lead-acid batteries, in which the electrolyte is not liquid, but thickened to a gel-like state.
+This design provides a number of advantages compared to the classic version (see above): a greater number of charge-discharge cycles (and therefore a longer service life); minimum leakage of electrolyte and associated gases; no need for maintenance (see "Maintenance"); resistance to deep discharges and temperature fluctuations, etc. On the other hand, GEL batteries are noticeably more expensive.

-— Lithium-ion (Li-Ion).
-Lithium-ion technology was originally used in batteries for portable gadgets such as mobile phones, but such batteries are being used more and more recently in vehicles.
-Motorcycles were the first type of transport using Li-Ion technology.
-Among the advantages of such batteries over more traditional varieties, one can note smaller dimensions and weight, the ability to deliver high starting currents and be charged with high currents (the latter significantly reduces the charging time), as well as numerous charge-discharge cycles and a long shelf life.
-In addition, such batteries contain a minimum of harmful substances, do not use acids and heavy metals, and some models are even directly positioned as absolutely harmless to the environment.
-The main disadvantage of lithium-ion models is a very “biting” price.
+— Li-Ion (lithium-ion).
+Lithium-ion technology was originally used in batteries for portable gadgets such as mobile phones, but such batteries are becoming more and more widely used.
+The first type of transport to use Li-Ion technology were motorcycles.
+The advantages of such batteries over more traditional varieties include smaller dimensions and weight, the ability to produce high starting currents and charge with high currents (the latter significantly reduces the charging time), as well as a large number of charge-discharge cycles and a long shelf life.
+In addition, Li-Ion batteries contain a minimum of harmful substances, do not use acids or heavy metals, and some models are positioned as completely harmless to the environment.
+The main disadvantage of lithium-ion batteries is their very “biting” price.

 Battery capacity